 Academically, programs are looking for students who have majored in a quantitative field like applied math, computer science, statistics, or engineering during their undergraduate studies.
 Students should earn a cumulative GPA that is not less than 3.0.

-Academic transcripts should reflect a course history that includes prerequisite courses like:
+Transcripts should reflect a course history that includes prerequisite courses like:

 - Calculus I and II